30 Ways to Make Easy Money in an Hour (or Less!)

 Cash in your change

 This may be obvious, but it’s true.
 The change that’s been building up in your change jar, pocketbook, and under your couch cushions can add up to a really surprising amount of money.
-With coin counting machines available at places like supermarkets and banks, you can turn that change into bills in only a few minutes.
+With coin-counting machines available at places like supermarkets and banks, you can turn that change into bills in only a few minutes.
+Then find out some other ways to earn extra income fast.

 Apps like LetGo, OfferUp, and Facebook Marketplace allow you to get cash for things you no longer need or want.
 And the best part is that people jump on items pretty quickly.
 So whether it’s a purse, a pasta bowl, or a television, you can literally clean up your life and make some money doing it too.
 A word of wisdom, however, is to list the item slightly more than you actually want to sell it for.
 Haggling happens frequently on these apps as people are looking for the best price, too.